DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 ## Format
 - Bullet points for lists
-- Story format: Start with "As a user" - "As a user, I want [feature], so that [benefit]"
+- Story format: Start with "As a user," - "As a user, I want [feature], so that [benefit]"
 - Partial stories: Include only parts provided
 - Group related criteria under subheadings
 - Never create: personas, criteria, test scenarios